skr0x1c0/xpl/README.md

 #### Start the arbitary kernel memory read / write server

 The project `xpl_kmem` exploits the vulnerabilities demonstrated / triggered in poc 1, 2, 3 and 4 to achieve arbitary kernel memory read write.
-This project provides the kernel memory read / write capability from the below demo projects by listening on a unix domain socket (By default `/tmp/xpl_kmem.sock`.
+This project provides the kernel memory read / write capability for the below demo projects by listening on a unix domain socket (By default `/tmp/xpl_kmem.sock`.
 Can be changed using -k option).
 Run this project before running any of the below demo projects

 ##### Steps to run `xpl_kmem`